From Intent to Implementation

 - In the first session, we review the plan for your implementation and define how we want to work together

-- For followup sessions, you send me your changes in advance (preferably as a merge request) and in the session we discuss the feedback and next steps
+- For the following sessions, you send me your changes in advance (preferably as a merge request) and in the session we discuss the feedback and next steps